auxfuse/Milestone4/README.md

 ### Functionality of Project
 The application uses Django 3 to encourage rapid development, by following a model-template-view architecture pattern.
 The project uses Separation of Concern amongst the applications to utilise the Django Framework effectively.

 Alongside using Django, sqlite was used in the Project's inception phase as a test database for local testing.
 Sqlite is self-contained highly reliable, SQL database engine that features all the normal relational database management.
-Once I was ready I switch to using PostGreSQL (aka Postgres), for my Development Database to ensure that any data entered was visible in my deployed application.
+Once I was ready I switched to using PostGreSQL (aka Postgres), for my Development Database to ensure that any data entered was visible in my deployed application.
 Postgres is open source and boosts a fully technical and easy to use Object relational database management system.

 Using Django and the above Database methods an administrator for the application (in this case the owner of PHP Barbell), has complete access to a completely custom styled Admin dashboard where they can Create, Read, Update and Delete records in the each proposing application model if appropriate.
 For example: The owner access the admin dashboard to update staff records, which is a totally separate and completely custom Django application made specifically for this purpose.

 The project is version controlled via Git & Github and is deployed via Heroku.
 All environment variables & secret variables are stored in an env.py file which is then held in a git ignored file to ensure project integrity is held to a high secure present day and project requirements standard.

+Please ensure when testing payments in this application to use the Stripe test card numbers available <a href="https://stripe.com/docs/testing#cards">here</a>.
+Throughout development of the application the card number used by myself and mt Peers was:
+* Card number: 4242424242424242 (16-digit Card number)
+* CVV: Any 3 digit combination.
+* Dates: Any future date.

 [Back to top](#table-of-contents)